innoq/architecture-antipatterns/README.md

 The current authors of the website meet every two weeks and will review your PR.

 #### 7. You get mentioned
 When your PR is accepted, you will get mentioned as author/contributor.
+Contributors will get mentioned in this README.
+Authors will have a picture on the site.

 #### 8. Become a member 🏆🏆
 _Bonus_: When you are a regular author, you can join our review meetings.